howerj/nvram/readme.md

 The variables get written back to disk on program exit, the demonstration program does nothing fancy, it is simply there to illustrate the technique.

+This program has to be run multiple times to see any affect.

 [nvram.c]: nvram.c
 [linker]: https://en.wikipedia.org/wiki/Linker_(computing)